vinstar4/testng-learnings/README.md

 # TestNG Learnings Repository

-This repository contains my hands-on learning and practice of **TestNG**, a testing framework used for Java-based automation.
+This repository contains my hands-on learning and practice of **TestNG**, a Java-based testing framework used for automation.

+---

 ## Project Structure